rm-training/lab-revert-me/chapter1.md

 It was a dark and stormy night.

 There was definitely some rain...
+I think.